rebing/graphql-laravel/Readme.md

 required for the relation to load or validation etc, then you can define an `always` attribute that will add the given attributes to select.

+The attribute can be a comma separted string or an array of attribues to always include.

 ```php
 <?php